Seattle city guide

 Ride the monorail

 Seattle Center and Westlake Center are two of the most commonly visited areas of town by tourists, and the two locales are connected by a monorail line that runs back and forth every 10 minutes.
-Seattle Center is not only home to the Space Needle, but also the Experience Music Project, the Pacific Science Center and several other attractions.
+Seattle Center is not only home to the Space Needle, but also the Museum of Pop Culture, the Pacific Science Center and several other attractions.
 Westlake Center is a four-story mall in the center of downtown, surrounded by countless shops and restaurants.

 Local cuisine in Seattle, and in the Pacific Northwest, usually begins with seafood.
 Many such restaurants are accessible along the pier and at the iconic Pike Place Market.
 Any further discussion of local cuisine must continue with coffee — between chains Starbucks, Seattle’s Best and Tully’s, and countless independent shops, Seattle is the flashpoint for the explosion in popularity of coffeehouses throughout the country.